intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 4. Generate `password` to avoid plain text security password (used for key generation in `generate-keys.sh`) transfer.

     ```bash
+    cd scripts/
-    ./ppml/scripts/generate-password.sh used_password_when_generate_keys
+    ./generate-password.sh used_password_when_generate_keys
+    cd ..
     ```
-    This scrips will generate 2 files in `password` dir.
+    This scrips will generate 2 files in `./ppml/scripts/password` dir.

     ```bash
     key.txt